 Surface water pumps 500mm and above need to have telemetry installed from 1 December 2020.
 All other metered surface water works (except pumps less than 200 mm) need to have telemetry installed by the regional roll-out date.

-Following a competitive procurement process, the Department has engaged Eagle.io to develop a data acquisition service (DAS).
-This is the system that will collect water take data from water users with telemetry.
+Following a competitive procurement process, the department engaged eagle.io to develop a data acquisition service (DAS) to collect water data from water users with telemetry.

 Faulty metering equipment

 All water users must report faulty metering equipment within 24 hours to WaterNSW.
 A new offence applies for failing to report faulty metering equipment within 24 hours.

 Duly qualified persons

 Duly qualified people, such as certified meter installers and certified practising hydrographers, play a key role in the new metering rules.

 A duly qualified person will also be able to advise you on how to comply with the rules and what meter, data logger and telemetry device is right for you.